Delicious Thai Peanut Noodle Salad With Tofu – Great for Parties

 The last thing I’ll mention here is cucumber.
 Cucumber may be one of my all-time favorite ingredients for anything.
 It’s so light, so refreshing, so juicy… but.
 BUT.
 It does not last as well in the fridge, particularly in the form of salad.
 And when I make this salad, I like to double the recipe for the week’s meal prep.

-The only exception I’d make for this, since I deeply love cucumber, is if you’re making a small batch and eating it the day of.
-Or if you’re making a large batch for a party or something.
 I don’t include this in the recipe, but I would grate about half a cucumber, squeeze the liquid out with a cheesecloth, and add it along with the other veggies if it wasn’t going to hang out in the fridge more than a day or two.

-How To Make Peanut Noodle Salad
+How To Make Thai Peanut Noodle Salad with Tofu

 Preheat the oven to 400 degrees.